 Sojourn doesn't have a huge atrium like larger cruise ships, but there is a spiral staircase midship that is the central walkway to main venues on each floor.
 The artwork on Sojourn is relatively subdued with one clever surprise: a statue of a dachshund, named Techsel (or Tex).

-The spa also has a thermal suite, with passes available by the day ($25) or the week ($181); passengers who purchase spa treatments also gain access for an hour before and after their service.
-The area includes heated ceramic loungers; cocooned meditation chairs; a Kneipp pool, with its varying hot- and cold-water temperatures; aromatherapy sauna and steam room; and a private sun deck.
+The spa also has a thermal suite, with passes available by the day or the week; passengers who purchase spa treatments also gain access for an hour before and after their services.
+The area includes heated ceramic loungers; cocooned meditation chairs; a Kneipp pool, with its varying hot- and cold-water temperatures; an aromatherapy sauna and steam room; and a private sun deck.

-The locker rooms offer showers and a sauna, and there's a small relaxation room with flavored water and fruit for those who don't take advantage of the thermal suite.
-The relaxation room seems like an afterthought, as do the locker rooms, which are surprisingly basic for a cruise line obsessed with the small details.
+The locker rooms offer showers and saunas, and there's a small relaxation room with flavored water and fruit for those who don't take advantage of the thermal suite.

-In addition to the spa, Sojourn has a salon that offers hair styling and coloring, barber services, manicures, pedicures and waxing.
+Sojourn also has a salon that offers hair styling and coloring, barber services, manicures, pedicures and waxing.
 Book ahead on formal nights; women on Sojourn definitely like to get their hair done.
-Hair styles start at $40; manicures are $34 and a pedicure is $53.
-Waxing begins at $17.
+Kerastase is the brand of choice for hair products.

-Although there are no family cabins per se, different cabins can be combined into larger suites that are more suitable for people traveling together.
-No cabins offer third berths.
+Although there are no family cabins per se, some staterooms can be combined into larger suites that are more suitable for people traveling together.